intentkit/IntentKit/README.md

 For now, you'll have to manually look up which URL schemes the IntentKit handlers you are using might query (check the various `plist` files nested within the `Apps` folder.
 We recognize that sucks.
 In the future, IntentKit might provide either a definitive list of which URL schemes are necessary per-handler, or even a way to automate adding this to your `Info.plist`.

+### Swift

+IntentKit works great in both Swift and Objective-C.

+If you're using Swift, it's recommended you have the `use_frameworks!` option enabled in CocoaPods.
+From there, just `import IntentKit` (or an equivalent subspec) from whatever Swift file you want to use IntentKit in.

 Usage
 -----